jito-foundation/restaking/docs/_about/01_high_level.md

 - Universal framework for (re)staking SPL tokens to node consensus networks on Solana and SVM chains.
 - Staked assets are tokenized into Vault Receipt Tokens (VRT)
-- Flexible opt-in from node consensus networks, operators, and vaults for staking and slashing.
+- Flexible opt-in from node consensus networks, operators, and vaults for staking.

 ### Entity Opt-in